jvanbockryck/nem-catapult-metadata-proposal/README.md

 LocalWind should then register their metadata-prefix which they name "lwe".
 These are the "lwe" metadata properties:
->* **"lwe:generatorDID"**: Identifier of the electricity generator that created the data.
+>* "lwe:generatorDID": Identifier of the electricity generator that created the data.
-> * **"lwe:producedElectricity"**: The produced electricity
+>* "lwe:producedElectricity": The produced electricity
->* **"lwe:generatorEventTime"**: The dateTime the electricity generator recorded the produced electricity.
+>* "lwe:generatorEventTime": The dateTime the electricity generator recorded the produced electricity.

 These are the steps Localwind  should take to define their metadata:
 ![localwind metadata](images/step5.png)

 On the other hand, the ""localwind.e-token" mosaic" should have metadata to define **how e-tokens will be created** by the "localwind.electricity" oracle.

-For that purpose, we suggest the following NEM Catapult metadata:
+For that purpose, we suggest the following NEM Catapult metadata properties:
-> * **"nem:oracleSource"**: Reference to the NEM Catapult oracle mosaic that triggers the issuance of another mosaic.
+>* **"nem:oracleSource"**: Reference to the NEM Catapult oracle mosaic that triggers the issuance of another mosaic.
-> * **"nem:oracleInput**: Reference to the metadata that is used as input for the issuance of another mosaic.
+>* **"nem:oracleInput**: Reference to the metadata that is used as input for the issuance of another mosaic.
 >* **"nem:oracleDivider"**: Formula that divides the input to issue mosaics

 ### Identity documents for the LocalWind energy generator (device)